aantron/ocaml.org/data/planet/ocamlpro/new-opam-features-opam-build.md

 <p>Sharing compilers, or other packages across switches is not supported at the moment.
 However:</p>
 <p>You can still use the global <code>system compiler</code> on any switch, local or not, to avoid its recompilation
 What is planned, as a first step, for after the 2.0 release, is to add a cache of compiled packages.
 Hooks are already in place to allow this, and opam is able to track the files installed by each package already, so the most difficult part is probably going to be the relocation issues with OCaml itself.</p>
-<p>A cache is an easier solution to warrant consistency: with shared switches, the problem of reinstallations and keeping everything consistent gets much more complex &mdash; what happens when you change the compiler of your &ldquo;master&rdquo; switch ?</p>
+<p>A cache is an easier solution to warrant consistency: with shared switches, the problem of reinstallations and keeping everything consistent gets much more complex — what happens when you change the compiler of your “master” switch ?</p>
 </blockquote>
 <p>Hez Carty (20 March 2017 at 16 h 46 min):</p>
 <blockquote>